 Many contractors represent themselves as experts in asbestos removal.
 Since not all provinces have enacted certification or licensing procedures for asbestos removal contractors, one should exercise great care in selecting a contractor to deal with removing asbestos in any home.
 Otherwise, the environment of the home could become contaminated as a result of careless removal procedures.

 Keep in mind that undisturbed asbestos containing materials are generally not considered hazardous.
 It is only when the material begins to deteriorate or becomes disturbed (for example, by careless removal) that asbestos fiber could be released into the air and thus become hazardous to anyone breathing in that environment.

 Of particular concern are older homes where an old heating system has already been removed.
 Often the asbestos insulation was carelessly removed.
 This could have resulted in the discharge of many asbestos fibers into the environment of this home.
 If you suspect such a condition, the best approach is to retain the services of a competent asbestos testing laboratory to sample both the air quality and any dust present in closets and basements to determine if any residual asbestos fiber might still exist in the building.

-If you suspect asbestos is present in any materials in your home, the best approach is to have samples of the material tested by a competent testing laboratory to determine first, the presence of asbestos fiber, and second, the percentage of asbestos fiber contained in the material.
+If you suspect asbestos is present in any materials in your home, the best approach is to have a certified contractor or engineer perform asbestos sampling of the material, then have it tested by a competent asbestos testing laboratory to determine the presence of asbestos fiber and the percentage of fiber contained in the material.
 After that, a competent plan can be developed to encapsulate or remove the material.

 Asbestos is a proven hazard and should be handled very carefully.

-Who should I call to help with asbestos issues?
+Who should I call to help with asbestos removal, testing or sampling?

-For more information about asbestos sampling, surveying, and air testing, please contact the Criterium-Jansen Engineers at:
+For more information about asbestos removal, sampling, and testing, please contact Criterium-Jansen Engineers at 1-888-940-0571